 Founded in 2005, the Highbridge Film Festival was created by the Asbury College Media Communications department faculty Jim Owens, Greg Bandy, and Jeff Day as a way to showcase student films.
-Traditionally, the festival has accepted about a dozen films, often including work from students in Asbury's Script to Screen class, and provided a venue to premiere special presentations from the department.
+Traditionally, the festival has accepted about a dozen films and provided a venue to premiere special presentations from the department.

 Production and promotion of the festival is also largely handled by students from Asbury's Special Events Seminar class, who theme, advertise, direct, and help facilitate the evening under the instruction of Professor Greg Bandy.